 - B81PI Professional and Industrial Studies: Application of a combination of theoretical and practical methods to analyse and solve a technical and/or engineering problem.
 This may include the identification of a potential project and where you have conducted appropriate research to design and develop an engineering solution

 - B51GS Specialist Engineering Technologies 1: The first of the specialist engineering technologies courses is based on computational fluid dynamics and assessed by a group project.

 Optional (Choose two)

-In this course, students interact with companies in a real-life small R&D project supplied by the industrial partners.
-Working in teams, the students have to manage the design of a prototype, product or system and interact with the industrial contact putting into practice problem-solving skills from other engineering topics studied elsewhere in the program.
+- B51DG Engineering Design: In this course, students interact with companies in a real-life small R&D project supplied by the industrial partners.
+Working in teams, the students have to manage the design of a prototype, product or system and interact with the industrial contact putting into practice problem-solving skills from other engineering topics studied elsewhere in the programme.

 Semester Two – Mandatory

 - B81EZ Critical Analysis and Research Preparation: This course provides research training and addresses literature review skills, project planning, data analysis and presentation with a focus to critically discuss literature, and use data to support an argument.

 - B51HB Failure Accident Analysis: To acquaint students with the potential causes of material, structure or component failure; framework under which a failure or forensic engineering investigation should be carried out and give them the opportunity to work case studies through from information-gathering to preparation of reports and awareness of fire and explosion engineering.